Tests and procedures used to diagnose retinoblastoma include:

 - Eye exam.
 Your eye doctor will conduct an eye exam to determine what's causing your child's signs and symptoms.
 For a more thorough exam, the doctor may recommend using anesthetics to keep your child still.

-The best treatments for your child's retinoblastoma depend on the size and location of the tumor, whether cancer has spread to areas other than the eye, your child's overall health and your own preferences.
-When possible, your child's doctor will work to preserve your child's vision.
+The best treatments for your child's retinoblastoma depend on the size and location of the tumor, whether cancer has spread to areas other than the eye, your child's overall health, and your own preferences.
+The goal of treatment is to cure the cancer.
+When possible, doctors try to choose treatments that won't result in removal of the eye or a loss of vision.

-Radiation therapy uses high-energy beams, such as X-rays, to kill cancer cells.
-Two types of radiation therapy used in treating retinoblastoma include:
+Radiation therapy uses high-powered energy, such as X-rays and protons, to kill cancer cells.
+Types of radiation therapy used in treating retinoblastoma include:

-Internal radiation (brachytherapy).
-During internal radiation, the treatment device is temporarily placed in or near the tumor.
+Local radiation.
+During local radiation, also called plaque radiotherapy or brachytherapy, the treatment device is temporarily placed near the tumor.

-Internal radiation for retinoblastoma uses a small disk made of radioactive material.
+Local radiation for retinoblastoma uses a small disk containing seeds of radioactive material.
 The disk is stitched in place and left for a few days while it slowly gives off radiation to the tumor.

-Placing radiation near the tumor reduces the chance that treatment will affect healthy eye tissue.
+Placing radiation near the tumor reduces the chance that treatment will affect healthy tissues outside the eye.
+This type of radiotherapy is typically used for tumors that don't respond to chemotherapy.

 External beam radiation.
 External beam radiation delivers high-powered beams to the tumor from a large machine outside of the body.
 As your child lies on a table, the machine moves around your child, delivering the radiation.

 External beam radiation can cause side effects when radiation beams reach the delicate areas around the eye, such as the brain.
-For this reason, external beam radiation is typically reserved for children with advanced retinoblastoma and those for whom other treatments haven't worked.
+For this reason, external beam radiation is typically reserved for children with advanced retinoblastoma.

 Cryotherapy uses extreme cold to kill cancer cells.